-CONSERVATION & ENHANCEMENT OF THE CHARACER & APPEARANCE OF THE HERITAGE ASSET
+CONSERVATION & ENHANCEMENT OF THE CHARACTER & APPEARANCE OF THE HERITAGE ASSET

-6.10 Protection of existing quality will be achieved through careful application of the planning system in general and the Development Management process in particular.
-The 'Issues and Opportunities' section of the Appraisal identifies a number of ways in which this hasn't always happened in the past and lessons should be learned and inform future decisions.
+6.10 Protection of the existing quality of the Conservation Area will be achieved through careful application of the planning system in general and the Development Management process in particular.
+The 'Issues and Opportunities' section of the Appraisal identifies a number of ways in which this has not always happened in the past and lessons should be learned and inform future decisions.